dli2016/ObjectDetection4j/README.md

 Notes:
 1. The code only test under anaconda-python3.6.4 and java 1.8.0_172 in Linux (centos7).
-2. To achieve the gaol, i.e., calling python code from java, the python code is first embedded into c, and then java calls c code using JNI.
+2. To achieve the goal, i.e., calling python code from java, the python code is first embedded into c, and then java calls c code using JNI.
 3. The python c API and numpy c API are used in our c code.
 4. Make sure to load the dll under the mode of "RTLD_LAZY|RTLD_GLOBAL".
 (Thanks the answer in https://github.com/ContinuumIO/anaconda-issues/issues/6401)
 5. ssd.pytorch is used to do object detection with python (Thanks the source code in https://github.com/amdegroot/ssd.pytorch).
+6. Py_Finalize() can only call once, or runtime error will occur.
+7. Run the example as follows:
+    ```Shell
+    mvn exec:java -Dexec.mainClass="org.cripac.isee.App" -Dexec.args="src/native/test/data/person.jpg num_loops"
+    ```

 Please feel free to email dli1988@126.com for any problems.